hpc2n/linux-command-line-101/docs/intro.md

 - Has many flavours that are open-source and free
 - Has lots of applications

 While Linux is only used on about 3% of desktops, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500 list</a> run Linux.
+In line with this: **NAISS services use Linux**.

 For all of these reasons, and many more, it is a good idea to be proficient in Linux.
 This course aims to help you with that.